open-contracting/standard/docs/schema/reference.md

 ### Release

+% Align the sentence with the top-level `description` field of the `release-schema.json` file.

 A release describes a single contracting or planning process at a particular point in time.
 One process may be described by many releases.
 A release may repeat or update the information provided in previous releases about the process.

 ````{admonition} Example